SamEdwardes/jupydocs/website/docs/api_reference_numpy_module.md

 ---
 Currently jupydocs works only with numpy doc strings.
 At this time some numpydoc strings may not work as expected because the library is still under development.

+All markdown documentation below was generated using jupydocs.